discoverygarden/saskdora/README.md

 Install as usual, see [this](https://drupal.org/documentation/install/modules-themes/modules-7) for further information.

+You will also have to give the 'primary investigator' role the 'can manage collaborators' permission.

 ## Troubleshooting/Issues

 Having problems or solved a problem?
 Check out the Islandora google groups for a